micahswab/RiskMetrics/README.md

 ### Development Environment
 Development is being performed in Python.
 Project collaborators can commit freely.
 But please keep the other collaboarators in the loop for big changes.
-Non-collaborators interested in contributing should contact Micah (mswab@unomaha.edu) or Kiet (ktran@unomaha.edu)
+Non-collaborators interested in contributing should contact Micah (mswab@unomaha.edu) or Kiet (khtran@unomaha.edu)

 ### Database Schema